Missybur/Ping-Pong/README.md

-#Missy Ping Pong App
+# Missy Ping Pong App

-This is a Ping Pong app with user authentication

-Built with Node, Express and MongoDB
+This is a Ping Pong app with user authentication built with Node, Express and MongoDB

 ## Installation: